Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 	_Load test running_

-1. Once the test completes, go back to the Azure Preview Portal and navigate to to your Web App.
-In the **Scale** tile under the **Usage** section, you should see that the number of instances have increased.
+1. Once the test completes, go back to the Azure Preview Portal and navigate to your Web App.
+In the **Scale** tile under the **Usage** section, you should see that the number of instances has increased.

 	![New instance automatically deployed](Images/new-instance-automatically-deployed.png?raw=true)